Scabies

 Symptoms

 The main symptom of scabies is severe, often agonizing itching that is usually worst at night.
 It itches because the body’s is reacting to the mites and their excretions.
 Sometimes, parts of the body that aren't directly affected by the scabies mites will also be itchy.
-A rash on the skin is another typical symptom.
-It might include
+A rash is another typical symptom.
+It might include the following:

-• slightly raised, visible patches or thread-like lines (mite burrows),
+• Slightly raised, visible patches or stripes (mite burrows)

 The symptoms usually appear about two to five weeks after .
 If you become infected again, the symptoms appear a lot sooner.